lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 François Rousseau,
 Falko Strenzke,
 Felipe Ventura (Entrust),
-Alexander Ralien (Siemens) and
+Alexander Ralien (Siemens),
-José Ignacio Escribano
+José Ignacio Escribano and
+Jan Oupický

 We are grateful to all, including any contributors who may have been inadvertently omitted from this list.